qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 * Date : ``qx.ui.form.IDateForm``
 * Boolean : ``qx.ui.form.IBooleanForm``

-The color interface takes a string which has to be formated like `usual colors <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.util.ColorUtil>`_ in qooxdoo.
+The color interface takes a string which has to be formatted like the `common colors <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.util.ColorUtil>`_ in qooxdoo.

 |iformvalue.png|